svetoch-dev/rod/docs/logging/README.md

 * maxFailure = (replication_factor / 2) +1

 A quorum is defined as floor( replication_factor / 2 ) + 1.
 So, for our replication_factor of 3, we require that two writes succeed.
 If less than two writes succeed, the distributor returns an error and the write operation will be retried.
 (If a write is acknowledged by 2 out of 3 ingesters, we can tolerate the loss of one ingester but not two, as this would result in data loss.)

+A load balancer must sit in front of the distributor to properly balance incoming traffic to them.
+In Kubernetes, the service load balancer provides this service.

 ## TO DO